ComHem/sermo-event-api/README.md

 ## Inbound

 Inbound events are events sent from customer to the bot or the agent application.
-In addition to the common event attributes, all inbound attributes specify a `platformId` which is a unique id for the channel in which the customer has contacted us, e.i. comhem.se contact page, comhem.se assited sales or boxer.se contact page.

 ### inbound text